superscriptjs/superscript/readme.md

     bot-init myBotName --clients telnet,slack

 This will create a bot in a new 'myBotName' folder in your current directory.
-You can specify the clients you want with the `--clients` flag (currently bot-init only supports Slack and Telnet).
+You can specify the clients you want with the `--clients` flag.

 Then all you need to do is run: